hapax/hapax.github.io/assets/teaching.md

 The <a href="#sec-3">revised questions</a> seem challenging, but I intend them to be taken in the spirit of JUMP's bonus questions, a carrot for a globally engaged cohort who trust the teacher or text.
-We need to develop engagement and self-confidence first.
+But bonus questions are not a blank cheque.
-And bonus questions are not a blank cheque!
+They only work once students have a basic level of self-efficacy and engagement.
-They still need to be designed carefully, building on skills the students already have, and chunking a difficult passage of reasoning into small, achievable steps, consistent with guided discovery.
+Even then, they still need to be designed carefully, building on skills the students already have, and chunking a difficult passage of reasoning into small, achievable steps, consistent with guided discovery.
 I've tried to chunk the <a href="#sec-3">applied questions</a>, and